voziq/custom-git/specification/Git_REST_API.md

-# Specification of jupyterlab-git REST API
+# Specification of custom-git REST API

-A description of all jupyterlab-git REST API endpoints Contents for each call include:
+A description of all custom-git REST API endpoints Contents for each call include:

 1. URLS